Overview

 5

-Months 1–3: Doxycycline or minocycline 100 mg twice daily
+Oral doxycycline or minocycline 100 mg twice daily for first 3 months of treatment

 (SPF ≥30)